mtanaka25/WashU_Quant_Macro/README.md

 heterogeneity across agents and firms, aggregate fluctuations, and transitional dynamics.
 For the detail of the course, see the syllabus available on [Juan's personal website](https://sites.google.com/view/juanmsanchezweb).

+Because the PDFs of the homework assignments are copyrighted by the instructor, I will not share them.
+The only things I will upload here are the codes I wrote for my own solutions.

 ## Programming language
- I basically use Python, which is recommended by the lecturer, for this course's assignemnts.
+ I basically use Python, which is recommended by the lecturer.
 While I have not done so for now, however, I might occasionally use MATLAB when I think it is more suited.

 ## Requirements